Lithium: Organic chemistry

 Organolithium compounds are numerous and useful.
 They are defined by the presence of a bond between carbon and lithium.
 They serve as metal-stabilized carbanions, although their solution and solid-state structures are more complex than this simplistic view.
 Thus, these are extremely powerful bases and nucleophiles.
 They have also been applied in asymmetric synthesis in the pharmaceutical industry.
 For laboratory organic synthesis, many organolithium reagents are commercially available in solution form.
 These reagents are highly reactive, and are sometimes pyrophoric.

 Like its inorganic compounds, almost all organic compounds of lithium formally follow the duet rule (e.g., BuLi, MeLi).
-However, it is important to note that in the absence of coordinating solvents or ligands, organolithium compounds form dimeric, tetrameric, and hexameric clusters (e.g., BuLi is actually [BuLi]6 and MeLi is actually [MeLi]4) which feature multi-center bonding and increase the coordination number around lithium.
+However, in the absence of coordinating solvents or ligands, organolithium compounds form dimeric, tetrameric, and hexameric clusters (e.g., BuLi is actually [BuLi]6 and MeLi is actually [MeLi]4) which feature multi-center bonding and increase the coordination number around lithium.
 These clusters are broken down into smaller or monomeric units in the presence of solvents like dimethoxyethane (DME) or ligands like tetramethylethylenediamine (TMEDA).
 As an exception to the duet rule, a two-coordinate lithate complex with four electrons around lithium, [Li(thf)4]+[((Me3Si)3C)2Li]–, has been characterized crystallographically.

 Production

 Lithium production has greatly increased since the end of World War II.
 The main sources of lithium are brines and ores.

 Lithium metal is produced through electrolysis applied to a mixture of fused 55% lithium chloride and 45% potassium chloride at about 450 °C.

+Lithium is one of the elements critical in a world running on renewable energy and dependent on batteries.
+This suggests that lithium will be one of the main objects of geopolitical competition, but this perspective has also been criticised for underestimating the power of economic incentives for expanded production.